SS Central America: Sinking

 On September 3, 1857, 477 passengers and 101 crew left the City of Aspinwall, now the Panamanian port of Colón, sailing for New York City under the command of William Lewis Herndon.
 The ship was laden with 10 ST of gold prospected during the California Gold Rush.
-After a stop in Havana, the ship continued north.
+The ship continued north after a stop in Havana.

 On September 9, 1857, the ship was caught up in a Category 2 hurricane while off the coast of the Carolinas.
-By September 11, the 105 mph winds and heavy seas had shredded her sails, she was taking on water, and her boiler was threatening to fail.
-A leak in one of the seals between the paddle wheel shafts and the ship's sides sealed its fate.
+By September 11, the 105 mph winds, and heavy seas had shredded her sails, she was taking on water, and her boiler was threatening to fail.
+A leak in a seal between a paddle wheel shaft and the ship's side sealed its fate.
 At noon that day, her boiler could no longer maintain fire.
-Steam pressure dropped, shutting down both the bilge pumps.
+Steam pressure dropped, shutting down both bilge pumps.
 Also, the paddle wheels that kept her pointed into the wind failed as the ship settled by the stern.
 The passengers and crew flew the ship's flag inverted (a distress sign in the US) to signal a passing ship.
 No one came.

 A bucket brigade was formed, and her passengers and crew spent the night fighting a losing battle against the rising water.
 During the calm of the hurricane, attempts were made to get the boiler running again, but these failed.
 The second half of the storm then struck.
-The ship was now on the verge of foundering.
-Without power, the ship was carried along with the storm and the strong winds would not abate.
+The ship was on the verge of foundering.
+The storm carried the powerless ship, and the strong winds would not abate.
 The next morning, September 12, two ships were spotted, including the brig Marine.
-Only 100 passengers, primarily women and children, made their way over in lifeboats.
-The ship remained in an area of intense winds and heavy seas that pulled the ship and most of her company away from rescue.
-Central America sank at 8:00 that evening.
-As a consequence of the sinking, 425 people were killed.
+Only 100 passengers, primarily women and children, were transferred in lifeboats.
+The ship remained in an area of intense winds and heavy seas that pulled her and most of her company away from rescue.
+Central America sank at 8:00 that evening, with a loss of 425 lives.
 A Norwegian bark, Ellen, rescued an additional 50 from the waters.
-Another three were picked up over a week later, in a lifeboat.
+Another three were picked up over a week later in a lifeboat.